 - Establish some general financial goals.
 E.g., I'd like to be financially independent and work-optional within the next ten years.

 - Outline your current career situation and future plans.
 E.g., I Work as a software developer at a tech company.
-I would like to find a fully remote position to have more options for where to live.
+I want to find a fully remote position to have more options for where to live.
 I also hope to earn additional income from a side project.

 - Identify (and estimate) your current and future income breakdown, including one-time events.
 E.g., Income: ~170k/year (150k salary + variable bonus) and $10,000 annually from my online course.

 - Create your budget breakdown.
 E.g., Average spending is roughly 60-65k per year.
-Monthly credit card spending (groceries, going out, shopping, etc.): 3k.
+Monthly credit card spending (groceries, shopping, etc.): 3k.
 Monthly necessities and fixed costs (bills, rent, insurance, etc.): 2.5k

 - Examine your current asset breakdown.
 Including home, cars, investments, etc. Things to consider: